myhzyy/WeatherMate/README.md

 ## Pre setup notes

-- There are two npm install steps - one for the backend (/backend) and one for the frontend (root folder)
+- There are two npm install steps - one for the backend (/Backend) and one for the frontend (/Frontend)

 - Your API Key tays safely hidden in the backend .env file